 We’ve learned a lot about the death penalty in the last 30 years.
 What are we going to do about it?

-Just one percent of murders in the United States have resulted in a death sentence over the last decade.
-But are those individuals truly the "worst of the worst" – or simply those with the worst lawyers, the wrong geographic location, or the wrong skin color?
+Just a fraction of the murders in the United States result in a death sentence.
+But are those few individuals truly the "worst of the worst" – or simply those with the worst lawyers, the wrong geographic location, or the wrong skin color?

 Innocent lives in the balance